ikanedo/react-redux-simple-validate/README.md

 ### Basic form component.

-Run the demmo and see the "_examples" directory for implementation examples.
+Run the demo and see the "_examples" directory for implementation examples.

 ```js